z9er/CyberpunkTHING/Test Page/Framework.md

 ![picture of awards transparent floating](https://i.imgur.com/mxW1thQ.png)

 #### The future of modding is here.
 You shouldn't need a degree from Arasaka Academy just to be able to enjoy Cyberpunk 2077 with mods.
-We provide not one, but two fully tailored and preconfigured modded experiences made from the best mods our team and the community at large have to offer.
+We provide not one, but two fully tailored and preconfigured modded experiences crafted from the best mods our team and the community at large have to offer.

 ## A WORLD TO GET LOST IN (THIS IS A PICTURE WITH THE WORDS THEN IMAGE ON RIGHT TO SPRUCE IT UP)